-Many people look to massage for help to cope with chronic pain and for pain relief.
+Many people look to massage for help coping with chronic pain and for acute pain relief.
 It was the reason for the first massage I ever had- chronic back pain from scoliosis.
-Because a large part of my practice is providing massage to people living with pain, I’ve spent a lot of time learning about it.
-While I’m no expert, I do make it a point to read and learn as much as I can about the subject, which always involves learning about the central nervous system.
+Because a large part of my practice is providing massage to people living with pain, I’ve spent a lot of time learning about it; this always involves learning about the central nervous system.
 Pain is an output of the brain, so it makes sense to understand just how complex pain is.
 And y’all, pain is indeed complex.
 Pain is more than just tissue damage.
 Everyone experiences and responds to pain differently based on psychosocial factors.
-Some factors that affect the pain experience have nothing to do with the actual injury to the body.
-A person’s concept of pain and their past experiences with it can affect their current pain experience.
-Stress, mood, and relationships are other influences.
-I consider these factors with nearly every client; it’s always at the forefront of my mind.
+Some factors that affect the pain experience have nothing to do with the actual injury: stress; mood; relationships; a person’s concept of pain and their past experiences with it.
+I consider these factors with every client and it’s always at the forefront of my mind.
 Given my studies, I found my recent experience with pain interesting.
 I thought I’d share that experience with you.

 First, the real talk